Priyanka-seo/3RI--On-Page-SEO-work/README.md

 - Limit redirection

 ## Image Optimization

+### Image optimization for improved accessibility in search results

+A picture will be worth a thousand words, but without proper optimization, search engines can't read any of them!

+Basically, We need to make our images:

+- Fast-loading so they don’t hurt user experience
+- Easy for search engines (and users) to discover
+- Highly accessible by including alternative text (alt text) that describes the image
+- Goldilocks-perfect size

 ## Keyword Research and Optimization
 ## Internal Links (In-Page Links)
 ## AI Search Optimization